owentechnicalgroup/llm-chattool/rag_app/README.md

 # RAG Document Loader

 A Python-based document loader implementation for RAG (Retrieval-Augmented Generation) systems.
-This application serves as the first component of a two-part RAG implementation, focusing on document loading and processing.
+This application serves as the first component of a two-part RAG implementation, focusing on document loading, processing, and text splitting.

 ## Features